silentair/GOAT/README.md

 # GOAT
 #### Here is the source code for the article 'Ready for emerging threats to recommender systems?
-A graph convolution-based generative shilling attack' published on Information Science.<br>
+A graph convolution-based generative shilling attack' published on Information Sciences.<br>

 #### The primary model (GOAT) is achieved by TensorFlow in version 1.0; another version of TensorFlow 2.0 will be offered in the future.<br>